Skip to content

 After completing this module, you will be able to:

-• Compare rolling update, blue/green, and canary strategies with their trade-offs
+• Implement rolling update, blue/green, and canary deployment strategies with Kubernetes Deployments and Services.

-• Design a deployment strategy that meets availability and rollback requirements
+• Design a deployment strategy that meets explicit uptime, rollout speed, and rollback requirements for a workload.

 StrategyDowntimeRollbackResource CostRisk